Suzanne Anton: Vancouver City Council

 In 2002, Anton was elected to the Vancouver Park Board and served a single term.
-In 2005, Anton was elected to Vancouver City Council in 2005, to which she was re-elected in 2008.
+Anton was elected to Vancouver City Council in 2005, to which she was re-elected in 2008.
 During that time, Anton served on the Board of Directors for the B.C.
 Pavilion Corporation (PavCo), the Vancouver Symphony Orchestra, the BC Sports Hall of Fame, the 2011 Grey Cup committee and the Vancouver 125 committee.

 While in municipal government, Anton served as the Vancouver director for the Federation of Canadian Municipalities, where she was the vice chair of the committee to Increase Women's Participation in Municipal Government and sat on the Governance Review Committee.
 As a Director of Metro Vancouver, Anton was a member of the Waste Management Committee, the Land Use and Transportation Committee, and the UBC/Metro Vancouver joint committee.
 Anton served as the Vancouver director on Translink during the initial construction of the Canada Line.
 While there, she also served on the audit committee.
 Anton has served on numerous community and sport boards.

 In addition to this, Anton served as the vice-chair of the city's Planning and Environment Committee and a member of the Heritage Commission.
 At the Metro Vancouver level, she was a member of the Land Use and Transportation Committee and the Vancouver/UBC Joint Committee, where she was the lead on the issue of University of British Columbia governance.

 In Vancouver's 2011 municipal election, Anton was the Non-Partisan Association's candidate for Mayor of Vancouver, eventually losing to incumbent Gregor Robertson of Vision Vancouver.

 In her time on Vancouver City Council, Anton has also sat on the boards of TransLink, Metro Vancouver, and the Federation of Canadian Municipalities.
 She has been vice-chair of the city's Planning and Environment Committee and a member of the Heritage Commission.
 At the Metro Vancouver level, she was a member of the Land Use and Transportation Committee and the Vancouver/UBC Joint Committee, where she was the lead on the issue of University of British Columbia governance.

 Personal life

-Anton and her husband Olin have three adult children named Elizabeth, Robert and Angus.
+Anton and her husband Olin have three adult children.